 Ever want to know about Raksha Bandhan.
-Here is the list of 50 facts on the very topic, Raksha Bandhan you may not know.
+Here is the list of 50 facts about Raksha Bandhan, Raksha Bandhan you may not know.
 Take time.
 Read it.
 Enjoy.

 50 Interesting Facts About Raksha Bandhan

-Fact no.1: Raksha Bandhan is a festival which is considered to be the festival of brother and sister only.
+Rakhi facts 1: Raksha Bandhan is a festival that is considered to be the festival of brother and sister only.

 Fact no.2: Raksha Bandhan is the last day of Shrawan, which is why it is also called Shravani (Sawani) or Saloono.

-Fact no.4: Bandhan is a binding which is tied for the welfare of the protector.
+Fact no.4: Bandhan is a binding that is tied for the welfare of the protector.

-Fact no.5: The meaning of Raksha bandhan is the bond of defense.
+Facts about Raksha Bandhan 5: The meaning of Raksha Bandhan is the bond of defense.

 Fact no.6: Rakhi is always tied on the right wrist.

-Fact no.7: Rakhi’s is not only made up of thread but also made up of raw cotton, silk thread and gold, silver item.
+Fact no.7: Rakhi is not only made up of thread but also made up of raw cotton, silk thread, and gold, silver item.

 Fact no.8: All the sister prays for a long life by binding her brother with a rakhi, meanwhile the same brother promises to save his sister from every trouble.